 We all have stress.
-Even the most organized person can get stressed at times.
-Stress can be good for you even, it can teach you how to do well under pressure and help you manage when you are stressed out.
-It’s when stress starts taking over our lives and being prolonged that we need to find some healthy ways to cope.
-Stress can come from a wide variety of things: people, work, school etc. It can also be a combination of things too.
-For me, I tend to get stressed out about my time management and school.
+Even the most organized person will be stressed at times.
+Stress is good in small doses, it teaches you how to do well under pressure and helps you manage when you are stressed out.
+It’s when stress starts to take over our lives and being prolonged that we need to find some healthy ways to cope.
+Stress can arise from a wide variety of things: people, work, school etc. It can also be a combination of things too.
+For me, I am typically stressed out about my time management and school.

 Today I have listed 10 ways on how to lower stress.
 I personally do all of these things and it really helps me manage my stress levels.

 1. Find out what is causing you stress

 Sometimes I get stressed out and I have no idea why.
 In times like these, I like to take a second and really think about what might be the cause.
 Try finding what exactly is causing you stress.
 It might be work, a person, something in your personal life or even all three!
 Without finding the source of the problem, it can be difficult on trying to fix it.
 Sometimes you’ll realize that you have no reason to be stressed out at all!

 2. Fix the situation

 Once you figure out what exactly is causing you stress, you can see how you can fix it.
 If school creates a lot of stress for you, try to plan homework assignments so you have plenty of time to get them done.
 I did a blog post back in August on how I stay organized for school.
 When a particular person is the cause of your stress, talk to them and perhaps mention their impact on your life.
 If needed, lessen the time spent with that person.
 If money is the problem, see if you can cut corners elsewhere, such as your food or fun budget.